 It is understood that student employees shall mean those who are continuing their education at a post secondary institution or who are required to obtain necessary work experience in order to obtain technical qualifications.

-For the summer season, subject to budget approval, students will be hired to complete work prior to the hiring of seasonal or casual employees.
+It is understood that when students are hired in accordance with City policies and subject to budget approval, students will be hired to complete work prior to the hiring of seasonal or casual employees.

 Casual Employees